RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 Unsurprisingly, the use of this emulator hardly differs from the real hardware.<br><br>

 __All basic functions remain self-explanatory__
-\* CTRL, SHIFT and REPT keys require another simultaneous key, therefore, the pop-up keyboard is toggling these
+\* the pop-up keyboard is toggling CTRL, SHIFT and REPT keys to allow pressing simultaneous keys
 \* cold boot: press the power button on the pop-up keyboard
 \* warm boot: press the reset button on the pop-up keyboard
 <img src="../res/appleIIplus_kbd_650.png?raw=true" width=40%/>